HJHjiahao/automatic-check-in/README.md

 # automatic-check-in
-With student_id and password, the script can check in / file automatically for NEU student.
+With student_id and password, the script can check in / file automatically for NEU student. you can use clock_in.py and filing.py directly.
+Or you can also use alone.7z to get UI, both work.
 # environment
 Besides the packages displayed in code, it's necessary to download the webdriver for your browser